YarboJanks/buffered.io/source/_posts/2014-03-21-jumping-with-bad-chars.markdown

 ### SEH overwrites

 SEH overwrites tend to follow the pattern of having an input field overwrite its target buffer and overflow beyond the return address through to the `SEH` pointers.
 The `SEH` pointer is overwritten with an address that contains a `POP # POP # RET` instruction sequence, and this results in `EIP` being redirected to the `NSEH` pointer address.
-The `NSEH` pointer address is contained in the `4` bytes immediately preceeding the `SEH` pointer.
+The `NSEH` pointer address is contained in the `4` bytes immediately preceding the `SEH` pointer.

 In order to exploit an SEH overwrite, the attacker need to execute shellcode which will perform some kind of operation on the target machine.
 It could be a reverse shell, a bind shell or something like a command execution.
 Regardless of the payload, it's almost certain that `4` bytes is not going to be enough to fit the entire instruction sequence in.